DNSSEC Adoption in 2026: Only 0.47% of DNS Queries Are Actually Protected (July 2026 Update)

 What is the adoption rate of DNSSEC?

 DNSSEC adoption depends on how you measure it.
-Our analysis of Cloudflare Radar data for Q1 2026 shows 8.11% of DNS queries resolve to domains with DNSSEC signatures, 13.05% of queries are handled by resolvers that validate signatures, and only 0.47% of queries are both signed and validated end-to-end.
-The end-to-end number is the one that reflects real protection.
-The 8% headline overstates effective adoption by about 17×.
+Our analysis of Cloudflare Radar data for Q1 2026 shows 8.11% of DNS queries resolve to domains with DNSSEC signatures, ~11–13% of queries are handled by resolvers that validate signatures, and only 0.47% of queries are both signed and validated end-to-end.
+The end-to-end number is the one that reflects real protection, and the 8% headline overstates effective adoption by more than an order of magnitude.
+As of full-month May 2026, end-to-end validation had risen to 0.60% — its fifth straight monthly gain — while signing held near 8%, tightening the gap to ~13.5×.
+By the Q2 2026 close it reached 0.595% for the quarter and 0.604% in June (a sixth straight monthly gain), nearly double the 0.326% of Q2 2025, with the signing-to-validation gap now 13.6×.

 Is DNSSEC outdated?

 It's old, not outdated.
 The protocol was first proposed in the 1990s and re-specified in RFC 4033 in 2005, so the cryptographic primitives are aging, but DNSSEC is still actively supported by all major DNS vendors and is a prerequisite for newer standards like DANE.
 Post-quantum successors are being discussed at the IETF but aren't deployed.
-End-to-end validation grew 45% year-over-year in our data, which isn't the trajectory of a dead protocol.
+End-to-end validation nearly doubled year-over-year in our data (Q2 2025 to Q2 2026, up 82%), which isn't the trajectory of a dead protocol.

 What are the downsides of DNSSEC?